microsoft/kafka-connect-cosmosdb/doc/Kafka_Stack_Setup.md

 ### Clean up

-Destroy the Kafka Stack and clean up any unneeded resources.
+Destroy the Kafka Stack and clean up any unneeded resources

 ```bash